tsgates/arch-wiki-markdown/wiki/Display_Power_Management_Signaling.md

 --------------------------------------------------

-It is possible to turn off your monitor using the xset tool which is provided by the xorg-xset package in the Official Repositories.
-Note if using this command manually in a shell you may need to prefix it with sleep 1; for it to work correctly.
+It is possible to turn off your monitor using the xset tool which is provided by the xorg-xset package in the official repositories.

+Note:If using this command manually in a shell you may need to prefix it with sleep 1; for it to work correctly.
 For example:

-    sleep 1; xset dpms force off
+    $ sleep 1; xset dpms force off

 To control Energy Star (DPMS) features (a timeout value of zero disables the mode):

-    xset -dpms Energy Star features off
+    $ xset -dpms Energy Star features off
-    xset +dpms Energy Star features on
+    $ xset +dpms Energy Star features on
-    xset dpms [standby [suspend [off]]]
+    $ xset dpms [standby [suspend [off]]]
-    xset dpms force standby
+    $ xset dpms force standby
-    xset dpms force suspend
+    $ xset dpms force suspend
-    xset dpms force off
+    $ xset dpms force off
-    xset dpms force on  (also implicitly enables DPMS features)
+    $ xset dpms force on  (also implicitly enables DPMS features)

 > xset screen-saver control

 You can use xset to control your screensaver:

-    xset s [timeout [cycle]]
+    $ xset s [timeout [cycle]]
-    xset s default
+    $ xset s default
-    xset s on
+    $ xset s on
-    xset s blank
+    $ xset s blank
-    xset s noblank
+    $ xset s noblank
-    xset s off
+    $ xset s off
-    xset s expose
+    $ xset s expose
-    xset s noexpose
+    $ xset s noexpose
-    xset s activate
+    $ xset s activate
-    xset s reset
+    $ xset s reset

 > To see your current settings

     $ xset q

     ...